MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/achievements/title-managed/concepts/live-achievement-rewards.md

 ### Flexible options for rewarding achievement

-With Xbox One, we have expanded the achievement system to support more flexible reward options.
+The achievement system has been expanded to support more flexible reward options.
 Gamerscore remains as a valuable reward that tracks a single, common gaming score for the user across the Xbox Live ecosystem, but now you—the developer or publisher—can use achievements as a delivery mechanism for a much wider range of rewards, both within your title and outside of your title.

 An achievement can be configured with multiple rewards, up to one reward of each reward type.